Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 ## Next steps

 Well done, you made it through the first section of this exercise!
-Take a short break if you want, and then move on to [part 2](exercise-2-start.md) of the matchmaking exercise .
+Take a short break if you want, and then move on to [part 2](exercise-2-start.md) - we'll explore how Redis can be used to build leaderboards.